 Edited by Paulo Blikstein, Sylvia Libow Martinez, Heather Allen Pang

-Meaningful Making is available for free as a downloadable PDF, or in print at major online retailers including Amazon.com.
+Meaningful Making books are available for free as a downloadable PDF, or in print at major online retailers including Amazon.com.
 Proceeds of the print edition will be used to fund FabLearn Fellow activities.

-In this book, the 2014–2015 FabLearn Fellows share inspirational ideas from their learning spaces, assessment strategies and recommended projects across a broad range of age levels.
+In these two volumes, FabLearn Fellows share inspirational ideas from their learning spaces, assessment strategies and recommended projects across a broad range of age levels.
 Illustrated with color photos of real student work, the Fellows take you on a tour of the future of learning, where children make sense of the world by making things that matter to them and their communities.
 To read this book is to rediscover learning as it could be and should be—a joyous, mindful exploration of the world, where the ultimate discovery is the potential of every child.